Alpha BARBER

 2nd cousin 4 times removed of John Kennedy BROWN Jr.

-Elijah Pope ABNEY, son of Joel P. ABNEY and Elizabeth "Betty" POPE, was born in 1806 in South Carolina.
-He never married and remained on the homestead but went into business with brother Joel Abney, Jr. At one time, he was guardian for Susan E. Abney, daughter of William Abney, dec'd.1
+Elijah Pope ABNEY, son of Joel P. ABNEY and Elizabeth "Betty" POPE, was born in 1806 in Edgefield County, South Carolina.
+He never married and remained on the homestead and went into business with his brother Joel Abney, Jr. operating merchant, saw and grist mills.
+At one time, he was the guardian for Susan E. Abney, daughter of William Abney, dec'd.1

 Elijah Pope ABNEY appeared as head of household on a census enumerated 18 December 1850 in Edgefield County, South Carolina.
 The household was listed as E. Pope Abney, 44, farmer, with real estate valued at $5500.
-Living with him was his brother, Joel Abney, 35, farmer, and Elinor Beldin, 46, relationship unknown.
+Living with him was his brother, Joel Abney, 35, farmer, and Elinor Beldin, 46.
+She was their sister Elmina (Abney) Belden, the widow of Dr. Alfred Belden.

-Elijah Pope ABNEY died in 1854 in South Carolina.1
+Elijah Pope ABNEY died in 1854 in Edgefield County, South Carolina.1

 Citations